-Stipends or wages paid for these extra duty positions are reportable to TRS for all active licensed teachers, including substitute and part-time noncontractual (hourly) teachers.
+Stipends or wages paid for these extra duty positions are reportable to TRS for all active licensed teachers.
+Additionally, report days paid for the performance of these duties.
 (See Chapter 2, Membership, for additional information regarding positions that qualify for TRS membership.)
 Examples of reportable extra duties requiring licensure include, but are not limited to:

 - Acting Principal

 - Assistant Athletic Director

 - Assistant Band Director

 - Athletic Director

 - Band Director

 - Building Trades Instructor

 - Computer Lab Instructor (if during the school day)

 - Co-op or Work Study Coordinator

 - Department Chairperson

 - Driver's Education Instructor

 - Homebound Teaching

 - Internal Substitution

 - New Teacher Orientation (if paid day)

 - Night Class Teacher (K-12)

 - Vocational Director

 - Based on guidance from ISBE, these positions may or may not require teacher licensure depending on the job duties involved.